 Applications are accepted continuously throughout the year.
 Apply online at online.uc.edu/apply/.

-As a first year student, you will need to take an English and mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
+You are currently a high school senior or have a high school diploma, GED or home-school equivalent.
+As a first-year student, you will need to take an English and mathematics placement test if you have not obtained the minimum ACT/SAT score required for exemption.
 These tests do not affect your admission; however, the results are essential for your proper placement in classes.
 You must complete placement tests before you register for English or mathematics courses.
 All placement tests are given free of charge.